This exercise demonstrates analysis of a leaky aquifer based on the pumping test data published in Dawson and Istok (1991), p. 113.

 If you are not sure whether the aquifer is leaky or not, you can use the Diagnostic Plots, and analyze the drawdown derivative data, to provide insight on the pumping test activities.
 This is demonstrated below.

-Click on the Diagnostic Graph tab in the Analysis plot, and the following window will appear:
+Click on the Diagnostic Graph tab in the Analysis plot.

 In this image, you can see the observed drawdown data, and the calculated derivative data.
 The derivative data is distinguished by an X through the middle of each data symbol, and is delineated in the image above.